wiso/CondorDockerGeant4Example/README.md

     docker build .

  from the directory where [Dockerfile](Dockerfile) is present (with the right permissions, for example as root).
+You can also add a flat `-t` to tag the build

+ ## How to push the Docker image
+You can push the image to a docker-hub.
+This image is pushed automatically to dockerhub.com each time a commit is pushed into this git repository.
+If you want you can do it manually.

+If you haven't tag your image do that.
+Without rebuilding just do `docker images` and note down the `IMAGE ID`, then tag it.
+If you want to push to dockerhub.com (and you have an account there) tag it as `myusername/tag`, eventually `myusername/tag:version`.
+If you want to push to another server `servename:port/tag`.

+Before pushing you need to login into the docker hub

+    docker login

+eventually specify a server name as

+    docker login distribution.mi.infn.it:1443

+and then push, for example

+    docker push distribution.mi.infn.it:1443/condordockergeant4example